 With that in mind, I have to admit that I have a hard time connecting with this one.
 Its concerns feel so dated, and its ethos feels so hypocritical and off-putting.

 The story is, structurally at least, a romantic comedy.
-In fact, if you break the movie down to its barest elements and describe it, it probably sounds like a really charming romcom.
+In fact, if you break the movie down to its barest elements and describe it, it probably sounds like a charming and fairly conventional romcom.
 Lelaina (Winona Ryder) and Troy (Ethan Hawke) are two recent college grads who circled each other but never dated, and find themselves on different paths: Lelaina, an up-and-comer in the TV industry; Troy a wandering nomad in a grunge band.
 After losing her job, she finds herself at a crossroads, professionally and romantically: Pursue another coprorate TV job or her passion project of a documentary about her friends’ lives that’s a lens into her time and place?
 And, by extension, date the TV producer Michael (Ben Stiller) or follow her chemistry with Troy?

 But the movie is really much more about the existential dread of being a young adult in the cultural morass of the ’90s than anything else.
 Lots of specificity in the culture and norms and trends that twentysomethings found, by turns, exhausting and exciting.